medgift/PROCESS_L1/README.md

 the WSI point distribution in order to extract a different patch set at each batch run.
 Here's the relevant parts of the bash script (slightly simplified), where the random seed is set by the batch scheduler task ID in an array of [0, N].
-Note also that results are stored in different subdirs.
+Note also that results are stored in different directories.

     #SBATCH --nodes=1
     #SBATCH --ntasks-per-node=1